merovex-press/benwilson.io-old/content/posts/2021-12-05-hiatus-a-pause-or-gap-in-a-series/index.md

 - Retrospective
 - Goals
 date: 2021-12-05T08:26:29-05:00
+seo:
+  title: "Hiatus: a Pause or Gap in a Series"
 draft: false
 description: Sometimes, you need to spend a little time away from what you enjoy.
 I'm coming back to the Postal Marines with a goal of releasing the first four books by November 2022.
 images: [bright-sun-768939.jpg]